North Norfolk: Controversies

 Almost £389,000 was given to the council's "joint head of paid services", Nick Baker, in the form of an "exit package", reported Private Eye in October 2020.
 This was £89,000 more than the council had spent purchasing dwellings to support homeless people in 2019/20, the Eastern Daily Press reported.
 The council's opposition leader, Christopher Cushing, was quoted describing the payment to Baker as "extraordinary".
 The Press also reported the total cost of so-called "golden goodbyes" for senior council staff had risen to £1.8 million.

+Media

+Television

+North Norfolk is served by BBC Look East and ITV News Anglia, BBC Look North and ITV News Calendar can also be received.